Roux by Melsplains

 Grocery List Output Template

 The format Claude uses to give you your list — organized by store section, noting what you already have vs. what to buy.
 Easy to copy into your phone or grocery app.
-In my full system, Claude also connects to my Kroger and Meijer accounts to check current sales and available coupons before building the list — so meals get planned around actual deals, not just what sounds good.
+In my full system, Claude also pulls my stores' weekly ads and coupon matchups before building the list — so meals get planned around actual deals, not just what sounds good.

 Output format